TauConsortium/Computational-Genetics-Intro/Module_1_Introduction/4.Human_genetic_variation_and_diversity/README.md

 **Recommended Readings:**
 - Auton et al.- A global reference for human genetic variation (2015)
 - Genomes are failing on diversity- Alice popejoy
+- Data Management and Summary Statistics with PLINK

 **Homework:**